cirosantilli/x86-assembly-cheat/README.md

 ###NASM

-Netwide assembler (what netwide means, I don't know TODO).
+Netwide assembler.
+TODO what does Netwide mean?

-One of the most popular for linux.
+One of the most popular for Linux.

 Open source.